vidgi/htx-air-explorer/README.md

 ### Brief overview of the dataset
 My core dataset is from the Kinder Urban Data Portal which is a collection of data from TCEQ monitoring sites.
 The data format is a .csv file that spans data from 24 years (1997-2020) with >50 compounds.
-I plan to potentially extend the dataset with EPA AirNow data from their API and compliance data from TCEQ to understand where citations have occurred in the state.
+I plan to potentially extend the dataset with EPA AirNow data from their API and compliance data from TCEQ to understand where citations have occurred.
 I could also compare with national emissions levels/averages.

 ### Dataset Sources